F0nz0/NanoSpeech_basecaller/README.md

 ## **Additional Information**

 ### **Terms and Licence**:
 All the provided models work only for the Nanopore libraries produced by ONT SQK-RNA001 and SQK-RNA002 kits or RNA004 and are demonstrative prototypes.
 The single modification model (R9: only inosine) was trained on a bigger dataset from differnt organisms and IVT constructs and, even if it possesses high generalization capacity, it is still a prototype.
-We are committed in developing production models for both R9 and RNA004 pores.
+We are committed to developing production models for both R9 and RNA004 pores.
 The 2 modification model (R9: I + m6A) and the bigger 9 modification model (R9 see models/NanoSpeech_RNA002_16classes_9mods_m50Mplus_DS4M_E54.h5.cfg file) are prototypes trained only on syntehtic IVT data.
 A pilot model for pore RNA004 trained only on curlcakes in-vitro transcribed synthetic molecules is provided but generalization capacities are not ensured.

 Research Purpose Only.